vfp9/intl/readme.md

 ### `GETCP([nCodePage] [, cDialogCaption] [, cDialogTitle])`

-GETCP() prompts for a code page by displaying the Code Page dialog box, and then returns the number of the code page chosen.
+GETCP() prompts for a 代码页 by displaying the 代码页 dialog box, and then returns the number of the 代码页 chosen.

 **Internationalization Gotcha:** other than the parameters you pass, you cannot control the language displayed in this dialog — it comes from